Visiting Monument Valley was a highlight of our West Coast America road trip.

 HISTORY OF MONUMENT VALLEY AND THE NAVAJO NATION

 It was not the first tribe to inhabit the Monument Valley.
-To date, there are many indications of the presence of Anasazis, an indigenous tribe that inhabited the West Coast of the United States, ancestors of other indigenous cultures as the Pueblo Indians, the Zuni, and the Hopi.
+To date, there are many indications of the presence of Anasazis, an indigenous tribe that inhabited Western United States and ancestors of other indigenous cultures such as the Pueblo Indians, the Zuni, and the Hopi.

 Politically, the Navajo Nation, Diné Bikeyah, or Navajoland is recognized as a nation within the United States.
 However, what may seem like one of the most significant victories achieved by an indigenous tribe is fictitious, since the United States continues to enforce its laws on the Navajo Nation.

 HOW MONUMENT VALLEY WAS FORMED